 - Want to make these even more sweet?
 Consider adding in mini chocolate chips — about half a cup will work.

-- Or add cinnamon chips (again a half cup) to the batter for all you cinnamon lovers out there.
+- Or add cinnamon chips (again a half cup) to this easy banana muffin batter for all you cinnamon lovers out there.

 - Chopped walnuts or pecans would make a wonderful addition to these easy banana muffins.